Community Planning Through the Lens of

 -

-The makeup of the system, including its components and the ways they interact
+The makeup of the current system, including its components and the ways they interact

 -

-Principles, policies, and programs that create inequalities vs. those that enable the system to thrive
+Principles, policies, and programs that create inequalities vs. those that advance equity

 -